 In 2013, Corey helped pioneer the concept of Geotourism in Alaska after working with the National Geographic and various local and national tourism executives looking to boost rural economies.
 He helped create the Alaska Geotourism Collaboration and was its first co-chair.
 In 2015, he gave the first TED talk on geotourism in the world.

 Corey stays engaged in the community and in 2015, he was elected President of the Anchorage Downtown Community Council.
 While at the Anchorage Chamber he created the Young Professionals Group and grew it into the largest young professional organization in the state, and subsequently created the Alaska Young Professionals Summit.

 In 2016, he was appointed by Mayor Berkowitz as a Sister Cities Commissioner to represent relations with Tromso, Norway & Magadan, Russia; and was appointed by Governor Walker to the Alaska Workforce Investment Board, which develops a system to grow jobs and strengthen Alaska's economy.

+In 2017, Corey was selected as one of Alaska's Top 40 Under 40 class of 2017.
 He’s a proud alum of East High School, graduated with honors with a B.A. in Journalism from UAA, and is a graduate of Harvard Business School’s HBX program.

 He is excited to represent and grow the aviation community in Alaska!
 Please contact him at: firstname.lastname@example.org